 Minorities in Education (MIE) is a sponsored student organization open to any student interested in multicultural issues related to the teaching profession.
 This organization strives to recruit minority students to UT and encourage them to pursue majors and careers in education.
 During our general meetings teachers, administrators, faculty, alumni and community representatives are invited to speak on current issues in education that relate to diversity in our schools.
 Other events sponsored by MIE include the Tailgate Kick-off at the start of each fall semester, College Day Visits for local middle and high school students, outstanding member scholarship award, Education Idol, and a variety of fundraising activities.
 Membership applications are available in SZB 216.

 Staff Advisor: TBD

 The Student Council for Exceptional Children, an affiliate of the National Council for Exceptional Children, is open to any student who is interested in special education issues.
 In addition to hosting guest speakers, SCEC sponsors events that can help students become more familiar with special needs children in the education system.
 SCEC teams up with organizations such as Special Olympics, Downs Syndrome Association of Central Texas, Walk Now for Autism, and McBeth Recreation Center for fundraising and social events.
 Meetings are held every other week.

-Faculty Advisor: Bonnie Elliott
+Faculty Advisor: Amy Kinkade

 Teachers of Tomorrow is an organization open to students interested in joining a community of shared professional goals in educating elementary-aged students.
-Relationships are developed through discussions, mentoring and volunteer work.
-We provide future teachers opportunities for out-of-class learning with guest speakers, informational panels and social events throughout the year.
+Relationships are developed through discussions, mentoring, and volunteer work.
+We provide future teachers opportunities for out-of-class learning with guest speakers, informational panels, and social events throughout the year.
 Members are encouraged to further their professional development through building relations with faculty in the College of Education and among practicing teachers in the Austin area.